 Almost under a Cosmic Mandate to take a new look at old emotions, my pain body attack came at a time when Venus, the planet related to love, values, and finances, is invisible in the night sky.
 She is neither an evening nor a morning star at the moment, but has descended to make her way through the “underworld” in what is termed her “retrograde” period.
 She retraces her path about every 18 months or so and apparently “moves backward” in the zodiac for approximately 40-43 days while traversing the powerful inner world.

-As Venus begins her forward mode on November 18, going back over the degrees she had already passed over (until December 20 when she enters fresh ground), we all have this celestial window to essentially re-make our self in the Venusian ways and values, which more appropriately fit the person we are now.
-It’s best, however, not to make any sudden or unwise decisions, but certainly relationships, for example, can end, begin, be renegotiated, or grow wonderfully deeper.
+As Venus begins her forward mode on November 18th, going back over the degrees she had already passed over (until December 20th when she encounters new degrees), we all have this celestial window to essentially re-make our self in Venusian ways and values, which more appropriately fit the person we are now.
+It’s best, however, to refrain from making any sudden or unwise decisions, but certainly relationships, for example, can end, begin, be renegotiated, or grow wonderfully deeper in Scorpionic fashion.

-These inward-looking, “retro” days are to be spent as a review or reassessment of Venusian concerns or issues (i.e., the enjoyment of life; the urge to relate in love, romance, marriage; personal magnetism, sociability, beauty, attractiveness, style, money, earnings, spending, possessions, harmony, balance, peace, aesthetics, creativity, artistic pursuits).
-Any or many of these areas can ideally be renewed and refreshed!
-A previous “flame” or relationship can even reappear, giving the opportunity to resolve something pivotal that remained unfinished and incomplete.
+These inward-looking “retro” days are meant to be spent in a review or reassessment of Venusian concerns or issues (i.e., the enjoyment of life; the urge to relate in love, romance, marriage; personal magnetism, sociability, beauty, attractiveness, style, money, earnings, spending, possessions, harmony, balance, peace, aesthetics, creativity, artistic pursuits).
+Any of these areas can potentially be renewed and refreshed!
+A previous “flame” or relationship may reappear, giving the opportunity to resolve something pivotal that remained unfinished and incomplete.

-Because Scorpio likes to take us to the depths, the emotional ghosts and demons stored and catalogued in our pain body become more accessible and transparent and thus more readily available to release and transcend old patterning and emotional dances, should we choose to do this profound inner work of catharsis and healing during this auspicious “retro” time frame.
+Because Scorpio’s intention is to take us to the depths, the emotional ghosts and demons stored and catalogued in our pain body become more accessible and transparent.
+These subconscious energies are thus more readily available to release, and we are able to transcend old patterning and emotional dances and story lines, if we choose to engage in the profound inner work of catharsis and healing during this auspicious “retro” time frame.

-Old chapters may end now while new ones of greater value gather momentum as the year comes to a close.
-We can consciously take into the New Year the things and relationships that make our heart glow most, calling upon a more solid, new version of our real or true self.
+Old chapters of life may end now while new ones of greater value gather momentum as the year draws to a close.
+We can consciously take into the New Year the things and relationships that make our heart glow brighter, built upon a more solid, updated version of our true, essential self.
 Much to the dismay of the sneaky pain body and with the assistance of this Venus retrospective, we can intentionally diminish its unsuspecting hold over us and greatly reduce the instances when the pain body has an unmitigated, ugly attack.

 Venus governs the principle of what we repel and attract.
 As we become lighter and clearer, more harmonious and at peace within, more in touch with our inner beauty, we are better able to attract with ease the higher manifestations of Venus, goddess of grace and love.

 Text © by Zane Maser, 2010.
-All rights reserved worldwide.
+Schematic of Venus’ orbit around the Sun gratefully used from Wikimedia Commons.
+All rights of Zane Maser and SunnyCat Astrology reserved worldwide.

 My editorial guru and technological wizard is Chris Maser, my delightful husband.